W1ldPo1nter/django-queryable-properties/docs/common.rst

 For an example use case, certain applications may be so popular that they receive their own category with the same name as the application.
-To determine whether or not an application has its own category, a ``SubqueryExistenceCheckProperty`` could be used:
+To determine whether an application has its own category, a ``SubqueryExistenceCheckProperty`` could be used:

 .. code-block:: python